tedstetzel/movie-trailer/README.md

 ## Getting Started

-The directions below help you get a copy of the project running on your local machine testing.
+The directions below will show you how to get a copy of the project running on your local machine for testing.

 ### Prerequisites

-This project requires Python to run.
-I built this project using V 2.7.x.
-Check to make sure you have Python installed.
+This project requires Python (I built this project using V 2.7).
+Check to make sure you have Python installed by running the following command.

 ```
 python -V